jch/personal-finance/README.md

 * Vanguard brokerage account.
 Using this for our Roth IRA and IRA.
 * Setup direct deposit and auto-pay for all accounts.
 * [FI planning tool](http://www.reddit.com/r/financialindependence/comments/2zhw7t/heres_an_fi_planning_tool_i_made_that_might_help/).
 Interesting to play with, but no longer using it.
+* [You Need a Budget - YNAB](https://www.youneedabudget.com/) Displined walkthrough and awareness of all funds is of significant value, even if used only for the trial period.

 ## Resources